hungdv136/rio/README.md

 ### Perform manual test case

 1. [Use Postman to submit stubs](#create-stubs-using-postman)
-2. Use Postman to perform manual test
+2. Use Postman to perform manual test with your API

 ### Write an automation test case with Golang